farmaker47/AIFlowers/README.md

 To build the necessary libraries for the project follow super instructions by Soumith and Thomas from this repository https://github.com/t-vi/AICamera

-1.First you have to set some paths to Linux cd ~ gedit .profile

-2.as shown at the picture.
+1.First you have to set some paths to Linux as shown at the picture.
 Use commands

+cd ~

+gedit .profile

 ![ubu3](https://user-images.githubusercontent.com/26084498/50677461-ab370700-1002-11e9-9d2e-04672e143e05.png)

 2.Then run ./build_android.sh script